jcjohnson/densecap/doc/FLAGS.md

 This file documents all available flags for all scripts.

 ## Common flags
-There are some common flags that are shared by many scripts:
+There are some common flags that are shared by many Lua scripts:

 - `-checkpoint`: Path to the checkpoint containing the model to use
 - `-image_size`: Before being processed by the model, images will be resized so their max side length is equal to this;